cacophony-wj/LeS/README.md

 _Rudy_ will technically work but is not recommended as it has no variant which supports Cathedral Weathers.

 _Serio's ENB_ is probably the best ENB for customizing with the _Cathedral Weathers MCM_.
+It's also performance friendly for those without beast rigs.
+Be warned though, it's brighter than the rest.

 _lJoss_ is Lexy's new standard but requires darker lod mods and custom DynDOLOD settings that I do not use.
 This ENB is not compatible.